-Gabriel Ignatow University of North Texas
+Gabriel Ignatow University of North Texas, USA

 Gabe Ignatow is an Associate Professor of Sociology at the University of North Texas where he has taught since 2007.
 His research interests are in the areas of sociological theory, text mining and analysis methods, new media, and information policy.